Study Abroad FAQ

 Should I wait until I'm accepted to tell my program?

 We strongly recommend that you discuss your learning disability (or any chronic medical conditions or other concerns) in advance with us, with AccessAbility Services, and with potential program sponsors.
 Not all locations will be able to accommodate all needs; if you address those needs at the beginning, you will be better able to find a program that will work for you.

 If you meet the program's requirements and apply in a timely way, you can generally expect to be accepted.
 Most programs offer rolling admission, meaning that applications are reviewed as they are completed: if you qualify and there is space, you will be accepted.
 Some rolling-admission programs may fill early just because they are popular.
 Some programs will be more competitive, with a higher GPA requirement, for example, and with admission decisions made only after all completed applications have been reviewed.

 In most cases, two or three programs will be sufficient.
 Keep in mind that applying to programs takes time, and money for application fees and transcripts.

-Simply submit the Study Abroad Decision Form indicating that you will not be going abroad.
-Students applying for programs that begin in the fall have until May 15 to turn in the form, and students applying for spring programs have until November 15.
+Simply submit the Study Abroad Decision Form (available in the Study Abroad Moodle) indicating that you will not be going abroad.
+Students applying for programs that begin in the fall have until May 15 to submit the form, and students applying for spring programs have until November 15.

 will I receive 4 credits for each course at Mount Holyoke?